SpaceVim/SpaceVim/docs/documentation.md

 #### Special Buffers

-In SpaceVim, there are many special buffers, these buffers are created by plugins or SpaceVim itself.
-And these buffers are not listed.
+Buffers created by plugins are not normal files, and they will not be listed on tabline.
+And also will not be listed by `SPC b b` key binding in fuzzy finder layer.

 #### Files manipulations key bindings